Classes and Student Registration

 Changes in Your Class List

 - You should expect changes to your class list during the Add/Drop period when students are allowed to make changes in their academic program.
 The Add/Drop period begins one week before the first day of class and typically extends for two weeks.
-For the Spring 2019 semester, the period starts at 12 noon on Monday, January 7 and concludes at 11:59 pm on Monday, January 28.
+For the Fall 2019 semester, the period starts at 12 noon on Monday, August 26 and concludes at 11:59 pm on Monday, September 9.
 Students will be able to add and drop both classes and waitlists during this time.

 - Allowing students the flexibility to change their schedule in the first week of class enables them to make better use of academic counseling and their summer job experience, and is likely to provide you with a better match of students.
 However, if due to the specific nature of your course it is very important to you to finalize your roster early [for example, in order to assign students to teams], you may choose to require your students to attend your initial classes.
 If you choose this option you should notify the class in your course description and please also notify Registration Services.